Alexandrov geometry: foundations: Convergence

-The following theorem gurantees the existance of gradient curves for all times for the special type of semiconcave functions that play important role in the theory.
+The following theorem guarantees the existence of gradient curves for all times for the special type of semiconcave functions that play important role in the theory.
 It follows from \ref{thm:glob-exist-grad-curv}, \ref{thm:concave} and \ref{lem:grad--grad-like}.

-\begin{thm}{Theorem} Let $\spc{L}$ be a complete length $\Alex{}$ space and $f\:\spc{L}\to\RR$ satisfies
+\begin{thm}{Theorem} Let $\spc{Z}$ be a complete length space and $f\:\spc{Z}\to\RR$ satisfies